Find Affordable College Courses

 11 Yearly Graduations

 New York University is the 16th most popular school in the nation for students seeking a doctor's degree in history.
 Each year, around 52,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-During the 2020-2021 academic year, 11 people received their doctor's degree in history from NYU.
-Around 27% of these students were from an underrepresented racial-ethnic group, and 45% were women.
+The average in-state tuition for full-time undergraduates is $60,438 per year, while in-state graduate students, on average, pay $38,826 per year.
+During the most recent year for which we have data, 11 people received their doctor's degree in history from NYU.
+About 56% of this group were women, and 44% were students from an underrepresented racial-ethnic group.
+Data shows that NYU graduates that hold this degree go on to make a median salary of $59,705.

 #16